 - accepted two first place national distance learning awards for the series and was a GII semifinalist.

 MCET received a 400K grant from the Safe and Drug-Free Schools and Communities Act, a United States Department of Education initiative, to combat violence in the lives and communities of students nationwide.
-When I came onto the project, the grant was in place, but the slate was blank.
-I conceived of and created Peace It Together: Strategies for Violence Prevention, a 16-part series, that provides innovative strategies for teen violence prevention with topics ranging from gang violence to hate crimes to self-harming behaviors.
+I conceived of and created Peace It Together: Strategies for Violence Prevention, a 16-part series, that provides innovative strategies for teen violence prevention to meet this need.
 The series and website give parents, teachers and students access to community leaders and violence prevention practitioners to gain knowledge about violence, its causes and methods of prevention and intervention.

 MCET’s approach, targeting youth from 13-17 years of age, teachers, counselors, parents and other vested adults in the community, is multi- technology (video, print, live satellite broadcasts, audio links, Internet) and interdisciplinary.
-The key to successful learning is to make education meaningful and authentic.
 Using the immediacy of the television medium in real time, MCET invites youths into the studio to tell their stories while participants at downlink sites contribute by calling in questions and receiving immediate responses over the audiobridge.
-This connection is sustained over time through computer interaction (virtual community center website), audiobridge exchanges and contact with education and youth-serving leaders within the community.
+This connection is sustained over time online through the virtual community center website and in-person with education and youth-serving leaders.